Articles Tagged ‘Kid's Walk - Brake the road safety charity’

 Road crashes are a major cause of death and injury among the young, with the risk rising as children reach secondary school age and have more independence.
 Danger from traffic is also a big factor in whether children and young people are able to walk and cycle to school, to the park or to see friends, and therefore affects their ability to be healthy and socially active.

 Our guide to teaching road safety has ideas for lessons and activities for children and young people aged 2 to 18, including some that can be run in assemblies or citizenship lessons, and some that can be incorporated into subjects like Maths, Science, Drama and English.

 Hundreds of nurseries, pre-schools and children's centres run Beep Beep!
 Days each year using resources from Brake.
 These fun days teach tots and infants road safety basics while raising awareness among parents.

 Brake’s Kids Walk sees thousands of children aged 4-11 from across the country put their best feet forward to promote road safety and the health and planet-saving benefits of walking.
 Teachers get free resources to help run their event, including lesson and assembly slides, posters, banners and activity sheets.

 If you teach or work with young people, you can help them understand the issues around road safety and sustainable travel, make safe and sustainable choices, and speak out for responsible road use.
-Use our online resources, including posters, interactive tools and videos, or order our hard copy resources including posters, leaflets and a DVD.
+Sign up to take part in Road Safety Week and get your whole school involved, or check out the following projects for secondary schools:

 Many families have concerns about road safety, from being able to walk and cycle safely in your community – and deciding whether to allow your child to walk or cycle alone – to concerns about teenagers being in danger as passengers or new drivers.
 To get involved and champion road safety in your family, please click here.